hsuan1117/ss-webcanvas/README.md

 ##### Text Input
 Select the text input mode to start inputting words.
+Use Enter to leave the text input mode (it'll be on the last pointer location)
 ![](https://i.imgur.com/hZJw1gc.png)

 You can also edit the typeface and font size on the menu bar.